zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 }
 ```

-Before we can build, we first need to tell our system where our example server is located.
-While we could provide the explicit path to our server in our project, creating an environmental variable with this location will speed up future projects.

-To add an environmental variable on a Unix based machine:

-1. `cd ~`
-2. `nano .bash_profile`
-3. Add `export MVD_DESKTOP_DIR=/Users/<user-name>/path/to/zlux/zlux-app-manager/virtual-desktop/`
-4. Save and exit
-5. `source ~/.bash_profile`

 Now we are ready to build.

 Let's set up our system to automatically perform these steps every time we make updates to the application plug-in.

-1. Open a command prompt to `workshop-user-browser-app/webClient`
+1. Open a command prompt to `workshop-user-browser-app/webClient`.
+2. Set the environment variable `MVD_DESKTOP_DIR` to the location of zlux-app-manager/virtual-desktop.
+For example, set `MVD_DESKTOP_DIR=../../zlux-app-manager/virtual-desktop`.
+This is needed whenever building individual application web code due to the core configuration files being located in virtual-desktop.
-1. Execute `npm install`
+1. Execute `npm install`.
-1. Execute `npm run-script start`
+1. Execute `npm run-script start`.

 After the first execution of the transpilation and packaging concludes, you should have `workshop-user-browser-app/web` populated with files that can be served by the Zowe Application Server.

 ### Adding Your application plug-in to the Zowe Desktop

 At this point, your workshop-user-browser-app folder contains files for an application plug-in that could be added to a Zowe instance.
 We will add this to our own Zowe instance.
 First, ensure that the Zowe Application Server is not running.
-Then, navigate to the instance's root folder, `/zlux-example-server`.
+Then, navigate to the instance's root folder, `/zlux-app-server`.

 Within, you'll see a folder, `plugins`.
-Take a look at one of the files within the folder.
+Take a look at one of the files in the folder.
 You can see that these are JSON files with the attributes **identifier** and **pluginLocation**.
 These files are what we call **Plugin Locators**, since they point to a plug-in to be included into the server.

 Let's make one ourselves.
-Make a file `/zlux-example-server/plugins/org.openmainframe.zowe.workshop-user-browser.json`, with these contents:
+Make a file `/zlux-example-server/plugins/org.openmainframe.zowe.workshop-user-browser.json`, with the following contents:

 ```json
 {